Pleasant View Gardens nursery, serving growers for nearly 50 years.

 We’ve always believed true beauty comes from equal parts sunlight, soil, water, fertilizer, and people.
-We believe that today as strongly as we did 43 years ago, when Pleasant View Gardens first got started.
+We believe that today as strongly as we did almost 50 years ago, when Pleasant View Gardens first got started.
 And what a beautiful journey it’s been.

 The clock struck 2017 and we launched lēf Farms, the first hydroponic facility of its kind in New England.
 We grow more than 1.5 million pounds of fresh greens each year.